Brettell Lane railway station: History

-Today's usage
+The site today

 The junction remains since it also allows access to Moor Lane Goods Yard.
-Trains rarely use this yard and it would appear the junction's use is minimal, if used at all, except for the odd Network Rail maintenance train.
+Trains rarely use this yard and it would appear the junction's use is minimal, if used at all, except for the occasional Network Rail maintenance train.

+A section of the line to Pensnett remains in situ, but out of railway use.

-The former Moor Lane signal box
+Kingswinford Junction signal box

 The signal box that operated the junction was still used on a small scale until the late 1990s, when Moor Lane's usage heavily declined.
 It was burnt down by arsonists in 2003.
 A manually operated ground frame replaced the former relic of the West Midlands railways.

-This ground frame must be cleared for use by Stourbridge Junction's Middle Box.
+Until the resignalling scheme in the 2010s, this had to be cleared from Stourbridge Junction Middle.
+It is now cleared by Stourbridge Junction panel in the West Midlands Signalling Centre.